GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 logged into a Google Account but not your login system, you can automatically log them into their user account in your system.

-See [Identifying the User][3] for more information about supporting Google Accounts.
+See [Identifying the User][identify-user] for more information about supporting Google Accounts.

 ## Keep ex-users' data for 30 days or more